ecobee/building-controls-simulator/README.md

 ## Weather Data

 There are several data sources that can be used.
-The `WeatherClient` provides methods to get weather data required for simulations and preprocess it for use in simulation.
+The `WeatherSource` provides methods to get weather data required for simulations and preprocess it for use in simulation.

 The Energy Plus Weather (EPW) format is used and is described in the linked NREL